jackyzha0/jackyzha0.github.io/content/thoughts/books/grasshopper.md

 The acquisition of knowledge, just like the acquisition of anything else, is an instrumental process; that is acquisition is instrumental to possession, no matter what it is.
 We must therefore assume that all Utopians have acquired all the knowledge there is.
 Thus, there are no scientists, philosophers, or any other intellectual investigators.

-We can call this state of affirs the **Alexandrian Condition of Man**, after Alexander the Great.
+We can call this state of affairs the **Alexandrian Condition of Man**, after Alexander the Great.
 When there are no more worlds to conquer, we are not filled with satisfaction but with despair.

 Thus in Utopia, we need therefore is some activity in which what is instrumental is inseparably combined with what is intrinsically valuable, and where the activity is not itself is not itself an instrument for some further end: games.
 Games have obstacles which we can strive to overcome *just so that* we can possess the activity as a whole (playing the game).